 The rich came by carriage.
 The working classes came by streetcar.
 A slew of guidebooks, literature and personal travelers’ accounts then spread Mount Auburn’s fame as a pleasure ground.
 Today it has a mobile app.

 Landscape designer Andrew Jackson Downing observed the hordes of visitors at Mount Auburn.
 He also noticed people came to Boston solely to see the cemetery.
 And he sensed the pent-up demand for public places where people could relax and socialize outdoors.

 ”The idea took the public mind by storm,” he wrote.
 Downing recommended Mount Auburn as a model for more public parks.
 He thought a nation that called itself a republic should encourage people of all social classes to mingle in public places.

 “The true policy of republics is to foster the taste of great public libraries, sculpture and picture galleries, parks and gardens,” he wrote.

-Downing died in 1852 in a steamboat accident on his 37th birthday.
-But he had paved the way for his partner, Calvin Vaux, and a young Frederick Law Olmsted to design New York’s Central Park, Hartford’s Bushnell Park and Springfield’s Elm Park.
+Downing then died in 1852 in a steamboat accident on his 37th birthday.
+But he had paved the way for his partner, Calvin Vaux, and a young Frederick Law Olmsted.
+They designed New York’s Central Park, Hartford’s Bushnell Park and Springfield’s Elm Park.